SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

-I argue that the use of toothbrush has been beneficial for humans [@pouille2023ethics], in the same way, automation and artificial intelligence would save us time and improve our living conditions just as toothbrush have done, *provided that* we test them well enough and make sure that they are extremely stable and consistent.
+I argue that the use of toothbrush has been beneficial for humans [@pouille2023ethics], in the same way, automation and artificial intelligence would save us time and improve our living conditions just as toothbrush has done so, *provided that* we test them well enough and make sure that they are extremely stable and consistent.
 In that sense, a great portion of the meaning of work would disappear in the